-- FDU Study Abroad students and other returning FDU students are able to apply for housing once their Residence Hall Deposit (\$350) has been received. - First Year and New FDU students, please refer to "For All First-Year and New Students" section. - FDU commuter students are able to apply for housing once their Residence Hall Deposit (\$350) has been received. - Spring Housing Application available: October 1.
+- FDU Study Abroad students and other returning FDU students can apply for housing once their Residence Hall Deposit (\$200) has been received. - First Year and New FDU students, please refer to "For All First-Year and New Students" section. - FDU commuter students are able to apply for housing once their Residence Hall Deposit (\$200) has been received. - Spring Housing Application available: October 1.